roots/bedrock/README.md

 5. Install Grunt dependencies: `npm install`
 6. Sync hosts files: `sudo /your/local/path/to/this/folder/hosts.sh`
 7. Update variables in secret.json file.
-8. If this is not a brand new project, pull database dump from production server: `grunt process_dumps`.
+8. If this is not a brand new project, pull database dump from production server: `grunt db_to_dev`.
 Otherwise, skip this step.
 9. Install packages: `composer install`
 10. If you don't already have it in your system, add the Vagrant box: `vagrant box add efeqdev/wp-ubuntu-14.04`
 11. Update /provisioning/hosts file with the correct application_name variable.